rwth-irt/gnssFGO/README.md

-# onlineFGO: Online Continuous-Tim Factor Graph Optmization with Time-Centric Multi-Sensor Fusion for Robust Localization in Large-Scale Environments
+# onlineFGO: Online Continuous-Time Factor Graph Optmization with Time-Centric Multi-Sensor Fusion for Robust Localization in Large-Scale Environments
 This is the official repo of the project onlineFGO.

 Code will be published after 31.01.2023.